kickingkungfu/project0/README.md

 A stylesheet file was created for each webpage.
 Each webpage has a different color scheme that I tried to match up with the subject.
   The stylesheets use the below CSS properties and elements:
+    CSS Properties:
+      font-size
+      font-family
+      color
+      font-weight
+      display
+      background-color

+  There are also various CSS properties included in the style pages for some of the html pages

+    CSS Elements:
+      footer
+      ul
+      h2
+      ol
+      body

+The .col-9 selector was also used on a div class and the #Directory selector was used on a div id.

+The stylesheet for the biotropolis.html page includes a @media query and shrinks the paragraph down for smaller screens.

+Bootstrap was included in the header for each webpage and a specific column layout using col-9, col-lg-8, and col-lg-4 was used for several divs in the webpages to give them a column layout using the grid model.
+The boostrap element for both the forms on the collaboratewithme.html page was used along with a button element on the biotropolis.html page.

+The stylesheets use the SCSS variables listed below:
+  $color
+  $body-color
+  $back-color
+  $body-font-color
+  $ffamily

+There is SCSS nesting in the stylesheet for the class .col-9 and h2, along with a in the id #Directory.

+Include a description for inheritance here.
+One option are the spans in the BlenderBakery.html page.